How to Establish Relationships Between Parent and Child Companies in Bulk

 Yes.
 See the Associating Child-Parent Companies from a CSV Using the Magical Import Module section above for information about making child-parent associations from a CSV file.

-Yes, you can make child-parent associations in bulk using the Bulk Operations module.
+Yes, you can make child-parent associations in bulk using the Associate app.

 Related Help Articles